Road and pavement maintenance works

 Network Recovery Plan (road and pavement maintenance)

 The Network Recovery Plan (NRP) is Barnet Council's investment programme covering all aspects of Barnet's highways network, from road and pavements to bridges, road marking and crossings.

 The aim of the NRP is to maximise the percentage of highway which is treated and ensure their longevity with the available funds.
-The maintenance programme, which is being delivered by Re on behalf of the Council, saves on costly short-term repairs and means roads and pavements can be used for safe, reliable travel in the long term.
+The maintenance programme saves on costly short-term repairs and means roads and pavements can be used for safe, reliable travel in the long term.

 There are a variety of treatment types that we use to improve your roads and pavements.

 Road resurfacing (traditional resurfacing)